yorickpeterse/yorickpeterse.com/content/articles/contributing-to-my-code.md

 braces.
 In all cases the use of tabs is forbidden.
 I'm not going to argue whether tabs are better than spaces (or the other way around).
 Bluntly put, if you want to contribute code you're going to use spaces.
-For Ruby developers this shouldn't be an issue since this the universally accepted standard.
+For Ruby developers this shouldn't be an issue since this is the universally accepted standard amongst Ruby developers.

 An example of correct indentation: